 This is where medical weight loss comes to your aid.
-As an obesity physician and cardiologist my job is to help people reduce their weight, treat their underlying disease, prevent heart attacks and strokes, and help keep their weight off in the long-term.
+As an obesity physician and cardiologist in Singapore my job is to help people reduce their weight, treat their underlying disease, prevent heart attacks and strokes, and help keep their weight off in the long-term.
 To do this we have multiple treatment options that we tailor to the individual:

 - Low calorie diets

 - Meal replacement

 - Bariatric surgery